 This is a transcript of Alan Watts’ lecture about Jesus Christ & Christianity.
-All the credit for this transcript goes to Scott Lahteine for writing it up in 2012.
+All the credit for this transcript goes to Scott Lahteine.
 Click here to visit his blog.

-I have put together a video syncing in together this transcript along with Watt’s audio lecture, which you can find here. (please pardon any editing errors in the video)
+I made a video syncing in the transcript with Watt’s audio lecture, which can be found here. (please pardon any editing errors in the video)

 Some years ago I had just given a talk on television in Canada when one of the announcers came up to me and said “You know, if one can believe that this universe is in charge of an intelligent and beneficent God, don’t you think he would naturally have provided us with an infallible guide to behavior and to the truth about the universe?”
 And of course I knew he meant the Bible.
 I said “No, I think nothing of the kind.
 Because I think a loving God would not do something to His children that would rot their brains.”